 Baking with Greek yoghurt

 Keto baked goodies are always delicious when we add some Greek yoghurt to the dough.
 It simply gives that extra note.
 Yoghurt also helps the dough grow!
-The sourness of Greek yoghurt creates a reaction with baking soda.
+Its sourness creates a reaction with baking soda.
 If you are a fan of eggless Keto bread, then you can follow my recipe for the tastiest Keto bread in the galaxy.
 On the other hand, if you don’t have problems with eggs in your bread, this could be your next favourite Keto bread.

 Baking on Keto can be challenging.
 Luckily, at the same time, it can give you a great experience.
 Naturally, If you have always been virtuous in the kitchen, then Keto baking will be children’s play for you.
 On the other hand, if you are a beginner, this particular recipe will make an excellent start.